moddyz/Toy/README.md

 # Toy

-CUDA-based ray tracer.
+CPU / CUDA rendering components and example programs.

-This project is for experimenting with ray tracing algorithms on a GPU.
+This project is for experimenting with rendering algorithms.

 ## Table of Contents